unni-krishnan-95/copy/_posts/2016-11-20-ncl-regular-season-2.md

 root@kali:~/Downloads# gedit pass.py
 ```

 Once we open our new file, let's go ahead and write the following Python code.
-Notice how I included __#!/usr/bin/python
-__, so that our Terminal will run the code with Python and avoid any errors.
-At the same time I removed __defmain():__ from the code and just allowed Python to print the characters for us, without us having to call the function.
+Notice how I included __#!/usr/bin/python__, so that our Terminal will run the code with Python and avoid any errors.
+At the same time I removed __def main():__ from the code and just allowed Python to print the characters for us, without us having to call the __main__ function.

 ```python
 #!/usr/bin/python